 Generally, a grade below a C is not acceptable for prerequisite courses

-Physical therapists need a doctorate degree and must pass a licensure exam before they can practice.
+Physical therapists need a doctoral degree (DPT) and must pass a licensure exam before they can practice.
 Applicants to PT programs should already have a bachelor’s degree in any major and some health care-related work experience.
 The majority of programs require experience specifically in the physical therapy field.
 However, admissions requirements vary from program to program.
-There are approximately 205 accredited PT programs in the U.S.

 Physical therapy programs are generally three years of full-time study.
 PTs may apply to and complete residency programs after graduation.
 Residencies last nine months to three years, depending on the area of specialty.
 All states require physical therapists to be licensed.
 Licensing requirements vary by state, but typically include passing the National Physical Therapy Examination.
 After gaining some work experience, some PTs choose to become board certified in a particular clinical specialty, such as pediatrics or sports PT.